BenchmarkXPRT/Public-AIXPRT-Resources/Installation readmes/AIXPRT OpenVINO Ubuntu Readme.md

 ## 1. Introduction
-This module contains workloads to evaluate the system performance of use cases related to Image Classification and Object detection using OpenVINO.
+This module contains workloads to evaluate the system performance of use cases related to image classification and object detection using OpenVINO.
-It has workloads “resnet50_v1” and "ssd-mobilenet" and can run Single Batch, Multi-Batch and Multi Instance scenarios.
+It contains the “ResNet50_v1” and "SSD-MobileNet" and can run single batch, multi-batch, and multi-instance scenarios.

 ## 2. System Requirements

 * **Operating Systems**: Ubuntu 18.04 LTS, Windows 10
 * **CPU**:
-	  6th to 10th generation Intel Core and Intel Xeon processors Intel® Pentium® processor N4200/5, N3350/5, N3450/5 with Intel® HD Graphics
+	  6th to 10th generation Intel Core and Intel Xeon processors Intel® Pentium® processor N4200/5, N3350/5, and N3450/5 with Intel® HD Graphics
 * **GPU**:
 	  6th to 11th generation Intel Core processor with Iris® Pro graphics and Intel HD Graphics 6th to 8th generation Intel Xeon processor with Iris Pro graphics and Intel HD Graphics (excluding the e5 product family, which does not have graphics)
 * **VPU**:
-    Intel Movidius Neural Compute Stick, HDDL-r  ( Only Batch size 1 is supported, and on **Ubuntu**)
+    Intel Movidius Neural Compute Stick, HDDL-r  ( Only batch size 1 is supported, and on **Ubuntu**)

-## 3. Steps to Run Benchmark
+## 3. Steps to run the benchmark

-### Installation And System Setup
+### Installation and System Setup
 #### 1. Unzip the AIXPRT installation package

 #### 2. Install dependencies